Screenly/Anthias/README.md

 > We're still fixing the installer so that it'll work with Raspberry Pi Zero and Raspberry Pi 1.
 > Should you encounter any issues, please file an issue either in this repository or in the [forums](https://forums.screenly.io).

-## :rocket: Getting Started

-See [this](/docs/installation-options.md) page for options on how to install Anthias.

 ## :star: Star History